coledarr/vim-xqmarklogic/README.md

 Installation
 ------------

 Can be broken into two steps.
-Setup vim and to setup MarkLogic
+Setup vim and setup MarkLogic

 For setting up vim I'd suggest either